 A DIY Guide To Creating Your Own Family History Video

-This is a guest post by Dr. Clinton Moore, founder of Long Yarn Films.
-After years of interviewing people as a psychologist, Clinton shifted his skills to producing family history and life story videos in Sydney, Australia.
-His genealogy journey began when he realized his 90-year-old grandmother held a wealth of family history that had never been recorded.
+This is a guest post by Dr. Clinton Moore, a Sydney psychologist.
+When not interviewing people as a clinical psychologist, Clinton loves to use his skills to create life story videos.
+His own genealogy journey began when he realized his 90-year-old grandmother held a wealth of family history that had never been recorded.

 You’ve poured days if not months of work into collating a comprehensive family tree through your MyHeritage research.
 You’ve even signed the entire family up for DNA tests to really get an idea of where you come from.
 Now what?
 How are you going to preserve this priceless family history?